-Chapel Hill dentist Dr. Furgurson offers Botox® Cosmetic and Xeomin® to treat a range of concerns, from aesthetic concerns to orofacial pain.
-Enjoy the convenience of personalized care for your cosmetic goals and the benefit of Dr. Furgurson’s expertise in the musculoskeletal structure of the face.
-This in-depth knowledge and experience treating complex problems such as TMJ disorders enable Dr. Furgurson to achieve great success with Botox and Xeomin injections, delivering natural-looking results.
+Chapel Hill dentist Dr. Furgurson offers Botox® Cosmetic and Xeomin®.
+These facial fillers can treat a range of concerns, from aesthetic concerns to orofacial pain.
+We can help you with your cosmetic goals and you can benefit from Dr. Furgurson’s knowledge in the musculoskeletal structure of the face.
+Dr. Furgurson has experience treating complex problems such as TMJ disorders using Botox and Xeomin injections.
+He can deliver natural looking results that you will love.

 Botox at the Dentist: how does it work?

 Dr. Furgurson can use Botox or Xeomin to treat fine lines, wrinkles, and signs of aging that appear around the eyes, nose, and mouth.
 Botox and Xeomin are FDA-approved neurotoxins that contain botulinum toxin type A. The only difference between the two is that Xeomin does not contain certain additives for preservation that can sometimes present an allergy risk.

 Botox and Xeomin act on the nerves that stimulate muscle contraction.
 Visible fine lines, wrinkles, crow’s feet, and those frown lines between the brows can be caused by underlying muscle tension.
 Once relaxed by the injection of Botox or Xeomin, the skin will soften and appear smoother.